bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 };
 ```

 Pretty straight forward.
 Use the `trackEvent()` method by passing an object as argument.
 Use the `name` key to keep track of the different events in Application Insights and pass along other useful data.
-With multiple event trackings, this proves useful for observing various stages of a process.
+With multiple event trackings, this proves beneficial for observing various stages of a process.

 ```js
 const handleSearch = (searchString) => {